slagnews/drag_sph/journal.md

 $$
 F_\mathrm{object}=\frac{F_\mathrm{max}}{1+\exp{\frac{r-R}{w}}}
 $$
-with $F_\mathrm{max}$ the maximum force of the object, $r$ the distance of a particle to the center of the object, $R$ the radius of the object, and $w$ the width/smoothness of the object's boundary.
+with $$F_\mathrm{max}$$ the maximum force of the object, r the distance of a particle to the center of the object, R the radius of the object, and w the width/smoothness of the object's boundary.
 This causes a potential on the particles that is found from integrating this force
 $$
 E_\mathrm{object}=wF_\mathrm{max}\ln{\left(e^\frac{R-r}{w}+1\right)}.
 $$